 Depending on the type of programme you undertake at Mary Immaculate College, you may be required to pay tuition fees and other charges.
 There are also various types of funding available through educational schemes, loans or scholarships to help international students.

-Tuition & Other Fees
+International (Non-EU) Tuition Fees

 US Federal Student Loans

 The International Education Division administers Federal Loans and private study loans to eligible students from the USA studying at Mary Immaculate College.

 Please read Mary Immaculate College's US Federal Student Aid Admissions Policy before submitting a loan application.
 Please note the Default Management Plan currently in place in MIC.